- Online ServicesPay Fines, Calendars...

 YOU CAN NOT SERVE THE PAPERS YOURSELF.Service must be done by a person over the age of 18 years who is not a party to the case.
 You may contact a professional process server or the Yolo County Sheriff's Civil Division to serve the documents.
 The person delivering the papers to the other party must complete a Proof of Service declaring that he or she delivered the papers to the other party.
-The original Proof of Service must be filed in the Civil Division in Room 103 of the Courthouse as soon as possible after service is complete and at least 10 days before the hearing.
+The original Proof of Service must be filed in the Civil Division of the Courthouse as soon as possible after service is complete and at least 10 days before the hearing.
 You should take a filed copy of the Proof of Service with you to the hearing.

 Arrive early.
 Do not forget to bring copies of all papers in your case including: Your copy of the filed Proof of Service, and any supporting documents such as pay stubs for the last three months, tax returns for the previous year, child care receipts and anything else that will help prove the information in your Income and Expense Declaration.
 When you arrive at the courtroom, you must check to make sure that your name is on the calendar for that day and time.
 If you are not listed, show your papers to the bailiff inside the courtroom.
 After the hearing you must prepare and file a document which states what the court orders.
 You may use a Findings and Order After Hearing and/or an Order/Notice to Withhold Income for Child Support, as appropriate.
-They need to be delivered to the filing clerk in Room 103 of the Courthouse.
+They need to be delivered to the filing clerk of the Courthouse.

 Establishing Parental Relationships (Paternity)